WordPress Optimize

 #1 Caching – the most important performance factor for fast loading times

 Caching means that your page does not first have to be requested from the web server by the browser and then built up step by step.
-Instead, your page - fully rendered - is loaded from a cache.
+Instead, your page – once rendered – is loaded from a cache.

 The advantage of this caching is obvious: WordPress does not have to recalculate your page every time it is called up.
 Since WordPress is based on the very slow PHP, a cache is essential here.
 Among other things, it prevents PHP from having to be read out.